nathanesau/nathanesau.github.io/projects/index.md

 <br />
 R is a free software environment for statistical computing and graphics.
 When I was in university, I wrote several R packages, mostly related to [actuarial science](https://en.wikipedia.org/wiki/Actuarial_science).
-Please go to the my [R packages project page](/projects/rpackages) for more info.
+Please go to the my [R projects page](/projects/rpackages) for more info.

 ## [Academic projects](/projects/academic-projects)

-Some of my university projects are on my academic account [github.com/nathanesau-academic](https://github.com/nathanesau-academic).
+My university projects can be found on my academic account [github.com/nathanesau-academic](https://github.com/nathanesau-academic).
+Please go to my [Academic projects page](/projects/academic-projects) for more info.

 ## [Future projects](/projects/future-projects)